nicferrier/npm-forge-ca-4-tests/README.md

 There is a [test for the cert server](test-server.js) in this repository which does basically this.

+### Configuring the test server

+When creating the `simple-test-service` you can supply configuration options:

+* `certServerPort` - the port the mock certificate server will run on
+* `certificateObjectKeyName` - the key name for the PKCS12 encoded certificate in the certificate JSON
+* `privateKeyPasswordObjectKeyName` - the key name for password of the PKCS12 private key in the certificate JSON
+* `certificateAuthorityObjectKeyName` - the key name for the certificate authority that generated the certificate in the certificate JSON

 ### Notes and Issues with the Cert Server

 It actually uses a fake DNS server to do the resolution of the cert,